Opioid epidemic response evaluations information

 Q2: What do you mean by "outcome measures"?

-A2: Grant applicants are asked to submit a logic model with intended service goals and outcome measures.
+A2: Grant applicants are asked to submit intended goals and outcome measures.
 Different types of outcome measures that might be collected will broadly fall into one of three categories: short-, medium-, and long-term.
 For example, a program might consider knowledge gained from training a short-term outcome, incidences of administered naloxone a medium-term outcome, and mortality a long-term outcome.
-See here for additional support on logic models.
+See here for additional resources.

 To support the evaluation, MMB research scientists compiled this guide on what an impact evaluation is, why they can be valuable, and what makes a viable impact evaluation.
 Grant applicants are encouraged to consider the information in the guide as they write their proposals and engage in evaluation technical assistance.

-If an organization is funded by an OER Advisory Council grant and selected for an evaluation, they will work closely with MMB to do formal planning for the evaluation.
+If an organization's application is funded and selected for an evaluation, they will work closely with MMB to do formal planning for the evaluation.
 This planning period will further explore the questions in the evaluation guide (link in above section).
 MMB research scientists will partner with the grantee and other stakeholders to complete the evaluation.
 Prior to the evaluation beginning, it is MMB’s policy to both pre-register analysis plans and publish all studies, regardless of the results.